 What is premenstrual syndrome (PMS)?

-Premenstrual syndrome (PMS) is a group of physical, emotional, and mental changes that occur before your monthly periods.
-These symptoms may begin 1 or 2 weeks before your period starts.
+PMS is a group of physical, emotional, and mental changes that begin 1 to 2 weeks before your monthly periods.

 What causes PMS?

 Healthcare providers do not know for sure what causes PMS.
 The following may cause or increase your risk for PMS, or make it worse:

 - A lack of healthy foods, too much caffeine, or not enough exercise